Nianze/nianze.github.io/content/post/2018-02-27-differentiate-inheritance-of-interface-from-inheritance-of-implementation.md

 * `fly`'s declaration specifies its interface, which derived classes _must use_
 * `fly`'s definition specifies its default behavior, which derived classes _may use_ by explicitly request it

-However, in merging `fly` and `defaultFly`, we've lost the ability to give the two functions different protection levels: previously `protected` code in `defaultFly` is now `public` in `fly`.
+However, in merging `fly` and `defaultFly`, we have lost the ability to give the two functions different protection levels: previously `protected` code in `defaultFly` is now `public` in `fly`.

 ## Non-virtual function

 A non-virtual member function specifies an _invariant over specialization_ (a point discussed in item 36), identifying behavior that is not supposed to change, no matter how specialized a derived class becomes.
 Thus:

-**The purpose of declaring a non-virtual function is to have derived classes inherit a function _interface as well as_ a mandatory implementation.**
+>**The purpose of declaring a non-virtual function is to have derived classes inherit a function _interface as well as_ a mandatory implementation.**

 The declaration for `Shape::objectId` is basically say, "Every `Shape` object has a function that yields an object identifier, and that identifier is always conputed the same way.
 That way is determined by the definition of `Shape::objectID`, and no derived class should try to chagne how it's done."

+## Summary

+The differences in declarations for pure virtual, simple virtual and non-virtual functions allow us to specify with precision what we want derived classes to inherit: interface only, interface and a default implementation, or interface and a mandatory implementation, respectively.